-Health insurance coverage, by state Health Insurance Marketplace type
+Health insurance coverage by state Health Insurance Marketplace type

 Under provisions of ACA, each state has the option to set up and operate its own Health Insurance Marketplace, rely on a Federally Facilitated Marketplace operated solely by the federal government, or have a hybrid partnership Marketplace that is operated by the federal government but where the state runs certain functions and makes key decisions.
-In 2017, adults aged 18-64 in states with a Federally Facilitated Marketplace were more likely to be uninsured than those in states with a state-based Marketplace or states with a partnership Marketplace (Figure 10).
+In the first 6 months of 2018, adults aged 18-64 in states with a Federally Facilitated Marketplace were more likely to be uninsured than those in states with a state-based Marketplace or states with a partnership Marketplace (Figure 10).

-Among adults aged 18-64, significant decreases were observed in the uninsured rates from 2013 through 2017 in states with a state-based Marketplace, a partnership Marketplace, and a Federally Facilitated Marketplace.
-For all three Marketplace types, the percentage of adults aged 18-64 who were uninsured at the time of interview did not change significantly from 2016 through 2017 (Figure 10).
+Among adults aged 18-64, significant decreases were observed in the uninsured rates from 2013 through the first 6 months of 2018 in states with a state-based Marketplace, a partnership Marketplace, and a Federally Facilitated Marketplace.
+The observed decrease in uninsured adults aged 18-64 in partnership Marketplace states from 8.9% in 2017 to 7.5% in the first 6 months of 2018 was not statistically significant.
+Additionally, for state-based and federally facilitated Marketplace states, the percentage of adults aged 18-64 who were uninsured at the time of interview did not change significantly from 2017 through the first 6 months of 2018 (Figure 10).